poulamisganguly/impl-adapted-filters/README.md

 # Implementation-adapted filters

 This repository has example code for the paper:
-Improving reproducibility in synchrotron tomography by implementation-adapted filters by Ganguly et al.
+Improving reproducibility in synchrotron tomography by implementation-adapted filters by Ganguly et al (submitted to _Journal of Synchrotron Radiation_).

 Different tomographic software packages use different discretisations of the reconstruction problem.
 This results in quantitative differences between the filtered backprojection (FBP) and Fourier-space reconstructions obtained from such packages.
 In this paper, we propose to optimise the filter used in these algorithms to make reconstructions more similar (and therefore comparable) to each other.